emanuele-tufarini/miqualat/README.md

 Allows the import of files processed with previous notebooks, once checked. <br>
 Input file are in INPUT folder folder.
 An error control system prevents the import of incorrect information, but import data into the database only when you are sure (racomanded). <br><br>
-7) MIQUALAT_data_export.ipynb  <br>
+7) MIQUALAT_data_export.ipynb
 Allows you to export data from miqualat database. <br>
-To export the file enter the desired query number.
+To export the file enter the desired query number. <br>
 File are saved in OUTPUT folder with name table_TABLE_query_number_NUMBER_export_data_results__Y-m-d_h-d-s. <br><br>
-We prosed as variant_name this combination of values <br>
+We proposed as variant_name this combination of values <br>
 1. international code for species/reference sequence (i.e. hg38 for last human reference sequence) <br>
 2. chromosome  <br>
 3. position  <br>